PugazharasanC/Node-React-Vercel/README.md

 For more advanced configurations and features, refer to the [Vercel documentation](https://vercel.com/docs).

-If you are interested in hosting a React project on Vercel, check out the guide in [this repository](https://github.com/PugazharasanC/Node-React-Vercel).
+If you are interested in hosting a Express project on Vercel, check out the guide in [this repository](https://github.com/PugazharasanC/NodeExpressVercel).

 ### Demo